briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 The `<name>.tfvars` file will allow developers to use a simple, standard file interface for defining application specific values, such as the version of the backend and frontend.
 This brings developers into the concepts and practices of "infrastructure as code" and "configuration as code" and also helps the entire team keep track of how different environments are configured.

 Ad hoc environment `<name>.tfvars` files are stored in a directory of a special git repository that also defines the ad hoc environment terraform configuration.
-Currently, the `tfvars` files are stored [here](https://github.com/briancaffey/django-step-by-step/tree/main/terraform/live/dev).
+Currently, the `tfvars` files are stored [here](https://github.com/briancaffey/django-step-by-step/tree/main/terraform/live/ad-hoc/envs).

-Now let's look at the two terraform configurations used for defining shared resources and ad hoc environment resources.
+Now let's look at the two terraform configurations used for defining **shared resources** and **ad hoc environment resources**.

 ## Ad Hoc Environment Diagram